syncfusion-content/wpf-docs/wpf/DataGrid/Unbound-Column.md

 ### Using Expression

-You can specify the arithmetic or logic expression using `Expression` property to compute the display value.
+You can specify the `arithmetic` or `logic expression` using `Expression` property to compute the display value.
 By default `GridUnBoundColumn` evaluates the expression with casing.
 You can disable the casing while evaluate the expression by setting [CaseSensitive](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridUnBoundColumn~CaseSensitive.html) property to `false`.

-Below are the list of Arithmetic and logical operations supported.
+Below are the list of `Arithmetic` and `Logical `Operations` supported.

 <table>
 <tr>